Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Items.md

 Moderate clairsentience; ML 7th; Craft Universal Item, creator must have 10 ranks in Psicraft; Price 10,000 gp; Weight 1/2 lb.

+### Eyes of Expanded Vision
-**Eyes of Expanded Vision:** These crystal lenses fit over the user's eyes to expand his field of vision.
+These crystal lenses fit over the user's eyes to expand his field of vision.
 Flanking opponents gain only a +1 bonus when attacking the user instead of +2 (rogues still get their full sneak attack damage because the wearer is still flanked).
 The wearer gains a +1 enhancement bonus on Spot checks but takes a --2 penalty on saves against gaze attacks.

 Faint clairsentience; ML 1st; Craft Universal Item, *ubiquitous vision;* Price 3,000 gp.

+### Eyes of Power Leech
-**Eyes of Power Leech:** These crystal lenses fit over the user's eyes.
+These crystal lenses fit over the user's eyes.
 Once per day, the wearer is able to drain power points from another psionic creature or character by meeting its gaze as if using *power leech*.
 A selected target within 40 feet must succeed on a DC 16 Will save, or a connection of crackling energy is formed between the wearer and the victim.
 The connection drains 1d6 power points from the target for every round in which the wearer maintains concentration (to a maximum of 7 rounds).
 The wearer gains 1 power point from those drained from the target each round (subject to his normal maximum; points he cannot gain immediately are lost).

 If the wearer has only one lens, the DC of the Will save is 14 instead of 16.